 The Patch 1.09 comes with a series of fixes and updates of quality of life.

-You can view full Patch Notes on the official Valorant website.
+You can view full Patch Notes on the official website of Valorant.